GDG-GTBIT/HACKTOBERFEST21-GTBIT-APPDEV/FinanceTracker/README.md

 # FINANCE TRACKER APP

 Create an Android Application for budget handling.
-Aim is to compile details for all the necessary details and make the user aware about his monthly budget.
+Aim is to compile the necessary details and make the user aware about his monthly budget.

 ## FEATURES: